|Author:||Patrick Leigh Fermor|

-The story: PLF is only eighteen years old when he decides to take a walk through Europe – all the way from Amsterdam to Constantinople (Istanbul).
-He walks for one year, picks up languages, talks to locals, learns about history, and keeps a meticulous diary.
+The story: in 1933, eighteen-year-old Patrick Leigh Fermor decides to take a walk through Europe – all the way from Amsterdam to Istanbul.
+He walks for more than a year, picks up a few languages, talks to people, learns about history, and keeps a meticulous diary.

 young Patrick Leigh Fermor walks, old Patrick Leigh Fermor writes

-And then the diaries get lost in the war.
-They get found again much later, and PLF decides to use them to write three books about his journey.
-The first two have been published in 1977 (from Amsterdam to the Middle Danube) and in 1986 (from the Middle Danube to the Iron Gates) – but readers around the world are still waiting for the third volume (the one from the Iron Gates to Constantinople).
-So, what about the first two parts that we have here?
+And then his diary gets lost during World War II.
+When it miraculously reappears decades later, Fermor decides to use it as a basis for a trilogy of books about his journey.
+The first two were published in 1977 (from Amsterdam to the Middle Danube) and 1986 (from the Middle Danube to the Iron Gates), but Fermor died before completing the third volume (from the Iron Gates to Constantinople), which was published posthumously in 2013.

 The first two parts (the ones that I’ve been reading) can be summarized in one word: awesome.
 The storytelling reminded me of that of Michael Holzach, only in a slightly different way.
 Where Holzach’s style seems raw and intense, Fermor is more knowledgeable and refined.